 Public Toilets & Catering

-Has a flat hard surfaced platform and tickets may be purchased from an external ticket window.
+Has a flat hard surfaced platform easily accessible with wheelchairs, tickets may be purchased from an external ticket window.
 Access to the Ticket Office Shop is via a standard width doorway with a step up of 5.5 inches up from the platform surface.
+Volunteers are happy to show you any items you may be interested in.

 Our coaches are of a narrow gauge ‘heritage design’ and have doorways approximately 30 inches wide.
 Coaches 1 & 2 (without doors) have fairly narrow seating bays and Coach 2 has a seating bay with a right angle turn in it.
 Coaches 1 & 2 have a ‘step up’ from the platform to footboards of 6.5 inches and a further step up to coach floors of 8 inches.
-Coach 5/with doors has a ‘step up’ from the platform to footboards of 9.0 inches and a further step up to coach floor of 7 inches.
+Coach 5 (the one with doors) has a ‘step up’ from the platform to footboards of 9.0 inches and a further step up to coach floor of 7 inches.

 Wheelchair Access to Trains

 Coach 5 has one bay with a removable bench seat permitting 2 average size wheelchairs to be accommodated.
-Access is via a Portaramp 1 piece wheelchair ramp which spans the full width of the door opening.
-The Safe Working Load (SWL) of the Ramp is 300Kg and it has a non slip surface and rubber grips at the top end to aid adhesion to the coach floor.
-Railway staff can assist wheelchair users into and out of the coach.
+Access is via a Portaramp 1 piece wheelchair ramp.
+This is the same ramp used by most mainline railway companies.
+It spans the full width of the door opening for the carriage and provides stable access to our disabled carriage.
+The Safe Working Load of the Ramp is 300KG.
+Railway staff are happy to assist wheelchair users into and out of the coach.

 Wheelchair Access Limitations